smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 ### Requesting a new Feature
-Thought of an improvement or awesome new feature that you think should be implemented into Chainlink?
-Requesting a new feature is the best way to bring it to the attention of the team and the wider community.
-You can request new features by creating a new GitHub issue in the correct repository, being sure to tag the issue with the [FEAT] prefix (Feature request).
-This should be done as per the process described above in the [Requesting a new feature](#requesting-a-new-feature) section.
-You should try to include as much detail as possible into your feature request, including any benefits, risks, or considerations that you can think of.
-Once the feature request has been created, someone should respond within a couple of days to acknowledge that it has been received, and will be considered.
+Have you thought of an improvement or an awesome new feature that you think should be implemented into Chainlink?
+Request a new feature to bring it to the attention of the team and the wider community.
+You can request new features by creating a new GitHub issue in the correct repository and tagging that issue with the [FEAT] prefix (Feature request).
+This is the same process as [Requesting a new feature](#requesting-a-new-feature) section.
+Provide as much detail as possible in your feature request, including any benefits, risks, or considerations that you can think of.

 #### Voting on new features